CIS Benchmarks™ FAQ

 What are CIS Benchmarks?

 CIS Benchmarks are best practices for the secure configuration of a target system.
-Available for more than 100 technologies, CIS Benchmarks are developed through a unique consensus-based process comprised of cybersecurity professionals and subject matter experts around the world.
+Available for more than 100 CIS Benchmarks across 25+ vendor product families, CIS Benchmarks are developed through a unique consensus-based process comprised of cybersecurity professionals and subject matter experts around the world.
 CIS Benchmarks are the only consensus-based, best-practice security configuration guides both developed and accepted by government, business, industry, and academia.

 How are CIS Benchmarks developed?